CS2613-FA23/explorationactivity1-ddainosi/README.md

 # ExplorationActivity1

 ## Introduction
-My name is Daphne Dairo-Singerr, and for my first exploration acitivity, I have created a small interactive game using the Selenium library in Python.
+My name is Daphne Dairo-Singerr, and for my first exploration acitivity, I created a small interactive game using the Selenium library in Python.
 This game includes content from the Five Nights at Freddy's horror game.
 Please read the _Before You Play_ section before running the game:

 ## Before You Play
 - Make sure you have headphones connected to your device.
-  - Please have the volumn at a decent level.
+  - Please have the volume at a decent level.
 Nothing too loud.
-    - **This game does not include loud sounds, but make sure you can hear a Youtube video at a normal volumn.**
+    - **This game does not include loud sounds, but make sure you can hear a Youtube video at a comfortable volume.**
 - You will need to switch between your terminal to enter input and the automated Chrome window.
 - When the automated Chrome window is running, do not click anything on the window.
   - Only click on the automated Chrome window when your terminal asks to do so.
 - This game is Five Nights at Freddy's related.
   - For those who do not know FNAF, it is a horror video game series.
   - **Do not worry, there are no jumpscares or loud sounds included in this interactive game.**
 - You will need to know how each of the FNAF 1 animatronics look.
-Click [here]() to see them.
+Click [here](https://drive.google.com/drive/folders/1CPBRvkJwlZiilyfd1J26oExbrE29KRmt?usp=sharing) to see them.
   - **Again, there is nothing scary included in the above link.**
   - All media is included within a Google Drive link, so you will only see what is needed to be seen for **this** game.